-The transgenic plants have been successfully established in one of two field sites, with the second field site to be established in early April, 2011.
-The first disease assessments should be made in mid-summer, 2011.
+The transgenic plants have been successfully established at two field sites in California.
+The first disease assessments will be made in late-summer, 2011.
 Since substantial disease control has been observed in these plants in the greenhouse, these tests should provide a direct assessment of the utility of such transgenic plants for disease control in the field.